About Us

 JUNIORS

-Junior competition games are played on Tuesday evenings during summer only, commencing in September and running through to December.
+Junior competition games are played on Monday or Tuesday evenings during spring only, commencing in September and running through to December.
 Games commence from 4:30pm.

 REPRESENTATIVE TOUCH